loggly/loggly-castor/README.md

 # loggly-castor

-JavaScript library to do cross site POSTing to Loggly.
+JavaScript library to do cross site log POSTing to Loggly.
+You can use this to log directly out of your JavaScript to Loggly, or just record the fact someone hit a page on your site.

 ## Installation
 Include the loggly.js file in a web page.
 Create a new HTTP input in your Loggly account, make a note of the URL, and then edit and use the following code in that same web page: